-We lease approximately 8,400 square feet of office and laboratory space pursuant to an operating lease which expires on December 31, 2018.
-As of March 31, 2018, our future minimum lease payments total \$117,409 all of which will be payable during 2018.
-In the normal course of business, we may enter into various firm purchase commitments related to our research-related activities; as of March 31, 2018, such unrecorded outstanding purchase commitments were not material.
+We lease approximately 8,400 square feet of office and laboratory space pursuant to an operating lease which expires on December 31, 2019, with annual extension options through December 31, 2022.
+As of September 30, 2018, our future minimum lease payments total \$200,402, \$39,136 of which will be payable during 2018 and \$161,266 in 2019.
+In the normal course of business, we may enter into various firm purchase commitments related to our research-related activities and, as of September 30, 2018, such unrecorded outstanding purchase commitments totaled approximately \$209,000, all of which we expect to be reimbursable to us pursuant to our existing government grants.